guidohu/booksys/README.md

 docker-compose up -d
 ```

-Go to [http://localhost](http://localhost) assuming docker runs on your local machine.
+Go to [http://localhost](http://localhost).
 You will be guided through the setup process.

 ### Security Considerations

 - Change passwords in `docker/booksys_db/Dockerfile` before building the container.
 - Expose the application through a reverse proxy to enforce HTTPS.
-- Restrict access to `classes` and `config` folders
+- Restrict access to `classes` and `config` folders, in case you do not run the default docker containers.

 ## Limitations

 - Some minor configuration parameters can only be updated in the database directly (see configuration table).
 - The setup should also work with mariaDB but this has not been tested.
+- So far, no official payment system (paypal, ...) is integrated.
+Please get in contact with me in case this is required or feel free to submit a pull request.